 Motorsport Command Center

 Every F1 team burns $120M-$136M against a $135M cost cap — rising to $215M in 2026 — and still reports quarterly on trust.
-Hive replaces trust with hardware-enforced proof: real-time audit trails, IP-protected scrutineering, and 400GB-per-race data indexing.
+Hive replaces trust with cryptographic proof: real-time audit trails, IP-protected scrutineering, and 400GB-per-race data indexing.

-Why F1 needs hardware-enforced compliance — now
+Why F1 needs cryptographically signed receipts — now

 Combined Savings